 While on the whole I agreed with it, I also saw that sometimes when said daughter became upset she had legitimate reasons.
 But instead of trying to see those reasons, my husband reacted to everything the same way: punish her for sulking.
 For several months they were at loggerheads.

 From my perspective, I was stuck in the middle.
 I saw when my husband was right and she was being unreasonable.
 But other times she was just upset and needed help working through something.
 But they both started digging in their heels, refusing to really communicate well with each other.

 Finally I went out for a walk with my husband and just shared my heart.
 I didn’t blame him.
 I didn’t say “you are treating her all wrong.”
-I said, “I am scared that you aren’t connecting with her anymore.” (and they used to be closer than I was with her).
+I said, “I am scared that you aren’t connecting with her anymore.” (and he used to be closer than I was with her).
 “Why do you think that is?”
 We talked for a while, and then, when the opportunity was there, I told him that I thought that at times he was overreacting, and gave a recent example.
 He got defensive at first, but I asked him just to listen to me for a few minutes and agree to try to do things differently.
 And he did, and today they have a great relationship.

 I should note, by the way, that there are other times when he has had to do the same with me.
 I remember about five years ago he had to sit me down and talk to me about how I wasn’t being firm enough with our other daughter.
 I disagreed.
 I thought he was too mean.
 But in retrospect, he was right, and after a while I took his advice to heart and did something about it.